united-manufacturing-hub/benthos-umh/README.md

 We encourage you to try out `benthos-umh` and explore the broader [United Manufacturing Hub](https://www.umh.app) project for a comprehensive solution to your industrial data integration needs.

 ### Additional Plugins
-If you know benthos, you know that it is a powerful tool with a lot of input, output, and processor plugins.
+If you are familiar with benthos, you know it is a powerful tool with many input, output, and processor plugins.
 We have added some additional plugins to benthos-umh, which are not part of the official benthos release.
 These plugins are:
-- (UMH) s7comm: A input plugin to read data from Siemens S7 PLCs.
+- (UMH) s7comm: An input plugin to read data from Siemens S7 PLCs.
 See [further below](#s7comm) for more information.
-- (UMH) opcua: A input plugin to read data from OPC UA servers.
+- (UMH) opcua: An input plugin to read data from OPC UA servers.
 See [further below](#opc-ua)  for more information.
 - (community) smtp: A output plugin to send emails via SMTP.
 See [DanielH's repo](https://github.com/RuneRoven/benthosSMTP) for more information.
-- (community) ADS: A input plugin to read data from Beckhoff PLCs via ADS.
-See [DanielH's  repo](https://github.com/RuneRoven/benthosADS) for more information.
+- (community) ADS: An input plugin to read data from Beckhoff PLCs via ADS.
+See [further below](#beckhoff-ads) or at [DanielH's  repo](https://github.com/RuneRoven/benthosADS) for more information.

 The plugins marked with "UMH" are developed and maintained by us.
 The ones marked as "community" are developed by the community and are not maintained by us.